Most Common Home Buyer Questions

 Can you tell me the history of a buyer’s agent?

 It may surprise some to know that buyer’s agents have always been a feature of the real estate world.
-The problem was that most buyers weren’t aware of this, and they sure as hell weren’t going to learn about them from the seller’s agents.
-Completely unaware that the agent they were dealing with was duty-bound to represent the seller, this led to distrust between agents and buyers.
+The problem was that most buyers weren’t aware of this and wouldn’t learn about it from the seller’s agents.
+Completely unaware that the agent they were dealing with was duty-bound to represent the seller led to distrust between agents and buyers.

-It wasn’t until the FTC began pressuring the real estate world to provide clients with written disclosures stating who represented who that thing began to improve.
-By the 1990s, this pressure had spread to most states, and in 1993 the National Association of Realtors (NAR) finally admitted the need for representation disclosures.
+It wasn’t until the FTC began pressuring the real estate world to provide clients with written disclosures stating who represented whom that things started to improve.
+By the 1990s, this pressure had spread to most states, and in 1993, the National Association of Realtors (NAR) finally admitted the need for representation disclosures.
 All real estate agents are now compelled to be honest about who they represent in any transaction.

 Roles Defined

-There are four types of real estate agents, each with its definite role:
+There are four types of real estate agents, each with its own definite role:

 - Traditional Sellers Agency – Agents working for a seller’s company who agree with home sellers to get them the highest price possible.
-Many of these companies also serve buyers, not as clients but as customers.
+Many of these companies also serve buyers as clients and customers.

 - Dual Agency – A company that tries to work on both sides of the fence by representing buyers and sellers.
 Conflicts often arise when one agent works as a buyer’s agent and another as a seller’s agent.